dieterichlawson/hadoop_setup/README.md

 * A Mac (not tested on anything else)

 #### Directories
 Before we start you should pick a directory where you want to put your hadoop installation.
 I put mine in `~/dev/cs246`, but feel free to pick your own directory.
-Just be sure to careful to change the commands and paths properly when you do.
+Just be careful to change the commands and paths properly when you do.
 I'll try to give you a heads up when you should do this.

 ###Step 1 - Download and Setup

 Download Cloudera's Hadoop distribution, untar it, and set up a link to the directory so things are a bit cleaner.
 If you don't have `wget`, just download the tar.gz file and put it in your chosen directory.

 ```